XiaoruiZhu/Data-Mining-R/docs/index.md

 # Data Mining in R

-This set of learning materials for undergraduate and graduate data mining class is currently maintained by Xiaorui Zhu(zhuxiaorui1989@gmail.com).
+This set of learning materials for undergraduate and graduate data mining class is currently maintained by [Xiaorui Zhu](https://homepages.uc.edu/~zhuxr/).
 Many materials are from Dr. Yan Yu's previous class notes.
-And lab notes are from four previous Ph.D. students [Ph.D. students](#footer) in Lindner College of Business.
+Thanks for the contribution from previous Ph.D. students [Ph.D. students](#bottom) in Lindner College of Business.
 Thanks to Dr. Brittany Green for recording the videos.

 ## Lecture and Lab Notes